cristianordonez/carbohydrate-calculator-for-diabetes/README.md

-# Carbohydratate Calculator for T2DM
+# Carbohydratate Calculator for Diabetes

 A full-stack web app that takes in height, weight, age, activity level, and gender to determine daily recommended calories/carbs per meal for someone with Type 2 Diabetes Mellitus.
 Then you can search for recipes with a specific ingredient that match these ranges.
 Helps solve the difficulty of determining appropriate carb ranges to keep stable blood sugar levels.